-Worried About Alzheimer’s?
-5 Warning Signs Everyone Should Know
+Best Of 2018: 5 Warning Signs Of Alzheimer’s Everyone Should Know

 Over 30 million people worldwide are living with Alzheimer’s disease.
 Use this list to help to distinguish between the expected memory deficits that accompany aging and early signs of Alzheimer’s disease.
 Talk with your physician if you or a family member is displaying any of these symptoms:

 - Memory loss that disrupts daily life.
 This common sign of Alzheimer’s includes forgetting important dates, events and recently learned information, as well as repeatedly asking for the same information and relying on others for completion of previously routine tasks.
-Know that common short-term memory concerns, such as where you put the keys, is less likely to be Alzheimer’s related.
+Alternatively, know that some short-term memory concerns, such as where you put the keys, is less likely to be Alzheimer’s related.

 - Planning and problem solving challenges.
 Common examples are taking a long time to complete familiar, simple tasks such as developing a plan, working with numbers, following directions (such as a recipe) or keeping track of monthly bills.